Visit our devolution and LGR hub for the latest information, support and resources

 Annual membership subscriptions

-SASIG keep its working methods and subscriptions under continuous review with the aim of keeping the subscription for its members at the lowest practical level.
+SASIG keeps its working methods and subscriptions under continuous review with the aim of keeping the subscription for its members at the lowest practical level.
 One effect is the current subscriptions have remained unchanged since 2015/16.
-Since April 2016 Dudley MBC has been providing financial management services to SASIG ensuring that all income and expenditure was controlled and audited in line with their normal practices.
-From April 2023 they will cease this service and the Group’s finances will be managed under new financial protocols agreed with the membership, which will place governance relating to the approval, monitoring, direction and accounting for the collection and expenditure of SASIGs budget with the Chairman and the Chairman’s Advisory Group (CAG)
+Since April 2016 Dudley MBC had provided financial management services to SASIG ensuring that all income and expenditure was controlled and audited in line with their normal practices.
+From April 2023 they ceased this service and the Group’s finances began to be managed under new financial protocols agreed with the membership, which placed governance relating to the approval, monitoring, direction and accounting for the collection and expenditure of SASIGs budget with the Chairman and the Chairman’s Advisory Group (CAG).

 SASIG membership meetings

-SASIG held 4 meetings across the year (all virtual) for the full membership including councillors and officers.
-The continuing impact of the pandemic on aviation and how the sector was recovering from it, continued to dominate discussions and members were regularly updated on SASIG’s work on its own LA Impact Study.
-Other topics discussed included the modernisation of UK airspace, night noise restrictions, the Government’s Jet Zero Strategy and other decarbonisation issues concerning aviation and also the Government’s review of the CAA.
+SASIG held 4 meetings across this period (all virtual) for the full membership including councillors and officers.
+The lingering impact of the pandemic on aviation and how the sector has been recovering from it, remained a focus for discussions and members have been regularly updated on SASIG’s work on its own LA Impact Study.
+Other topics discussed included the modernisation of UK airspace, night noise restrictions, policy changes relating to aviation technology and decarbonisation issues around aviation.
 Agendas at these meetings also placed a focus on SASIG’s interest in the various consultations related to these issues.

 SASIG members’ issue specific workshops

-Pre-pandemic, when SASIG members’ meetings were held face-to-face, they were often followed by issue specific workshops reflecting key areas of policy likely to be of interest to members.
-Our meetings have not returned to in-person format yet and continue to be held virtually, therefore these workshops have been suspended for now.
-However, this has meant more time for members to benefit from interaction and discussion with the main meetings’ speakers as listed above.
-SASIG actively encourages representatives and colleagues from within the industry including DfT, CAA, AOA, MHCLG, DEFRA and HSPG along with non-member authorities to join SASIG members during these presentations.
+As per pre-pandemic, SASIG also considers whether to hold issue specific workshops reflecting key areas of policy likely to be of interest to members.
+With meetings continuing to be held virtually, these workshops have now more or less formed part of the main meeting with presentations to members by guest speakers.
+SASIG actively encourages representatives and colleagues from within the industry such as DfT, CAA, AOA, AEF, FoF, DEFRA and HSPG along with non-member authorities to join SASIG members during these presentations.

-SASIG Chairman along with the Policy Director are actively involved in the setting up of a SASIG Drone Bureau whose aim will be to provide members with specific knowledge and advice relating to drones, their regulation and usage.
+SASIG Chairman along with the Policy Director have set up a SASIG Drone Bureau whose aim will be to provide members with specific knowledge and advice relating to drones, their regulation and usage.

 SASIG Chairman’s Advisory Group (CAG)